 Everything with investing circles back to your overall wealth plan which clarifies your investing goals.
 Investing goals generally fall into one of three objectives; capital gains, income, or both.

+One of the best things about covered calls is that they can bring multiple benefits.
 While covered calls are an excellent way to significantly increase income from stocks, they can also be structured to capture capital gains, too, as covered more below.

 (Read my related post How to Create a Wealth Plan here. )